nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	  </tr>
 	  <tr>
 		<td><b>Vision</b></td>
 		<td>All allergy and adverse reactions data will be recorded in the Current Allergies and Adverse Reactions subsection.
-Vision do not record end dates for allergies & adverse reactions, therefore a history view is not possible.</td>
+Vision do not record end dates for allergies & adverse reactions.
+Therefore, a history view is not possible.</td>
 	  </tr>
 	  <tr>
 		<td><b>Microtest</b></td>